gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 - `version`: optional.
 The version constraint of the dependency constraint.
 Has the same meaning as in the Gradle DSL.
 A version constraint consists of:
    - `prefers`: optional.
 The preferred version for this dependency constraint
    - `rejects`: optional.
 An array of rejected versions for this dependency constraint.
+- `reason`: optional.
+A explanation why the constraint is used.
+Can typically be used to explain why a specific version is rejected, or from where a platform comes from.

 ### `files` value